lmeullibre/Reverse-Polish-Calculator/README.txt

-The project itself is composed by: main.cpp, token.h, token.cpp
+The project is explained in the document: "Calculator.pdf"